 * attempts to exceed the memory specified, the container is terminated.
 You must specify at least 4 MiB of memory

-* for a job. memory
+* for a job. memory can be specified in limits, requests, or both.
+If

-is specified in both, then the value that's specified in limits
+* memory is specified in both, then the value that's specified in limits must be equal to

-* the value that's specified in requests
+* the value that's specified in requests.

 *